epfl-ada/ada-2022-project-stuckoverflow/README.md

 Given we deal with textual data, our pre-processing related to tags is removing punctuations and changing letters to lowercase.
 There are videos without categories, and they are eliminated.
 Also if a video has no tags, naturally it is not included in the analysis.
 We also create dictionaries for each timeframe-category pair containing tag pairs used together as keys and their frequency as values.

 From the YouNiverse dataset, we use the [Video Metadata Dataset](https://github.com/epfl-dlab/YouNiverse#video-metadata).
-Only features we are interested are "categories", "upload_date" and "tags".
+The only features we are interested in are "categories", "upload_date" and "tags".

 ### Tag Graph Analysis